CoralieAb/Orinoco/README.md

 # Orinoco #

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the Project 5 of the Web Developer path.

 ### Prerequisites ###

+EDIT 25/08/2020 -- You will not neet to have Node and `npm` installed locally on your machine.

 You will need to have Node and `npm` installed locally on your machine.

 ### Installation ###

+EDIT 25/08/2020 -- This steps below are not necessary anymore.

 Clone this repo.
 From within the project folder, run `npm install`.
 You can then run the server with `node server`.